Hope not Hate: Anti-Transgenderism

+Reception

+In February 2016, founder Nick Lowles said that he had been removed from the invitation list of a National Union of Students event due to opposition by the NUS Black Students campaign, which claimed that Lowles was Islamophobic.
+The president of the NUS said “Representatives from Hope Not Hate, including Nick Lowles, have and continue to be invited to NUS events.
+I have tried to clarify this issue with Mr Lowles but have been unable to contact him.”

-In November 2016, Hope not Hate published an incorrect press release about a report on the extent of abusive social media following the murder of Jo Cox MP by a right-wing extremist.
-According to an investigation by The Economist, "The report itself gave a confusing impression of the number of tweets that celebrated Ms Cox’s murder" and that "Hope Not Hate’s mistake is to take xenophobic Brexit-related tweets (which are plentiful, though a tiny fraction of the whole) and add them to tweets celebrating the murder of an MP (which as far as we can establish were very rare) to make a single tally of hatred.
+In November 2016, a Hope not Hate draft press release about a report on the extent of abusive social media following the murder of Jo Cox MP by a right-wing extremist included incorrect figures not in the report.
+According to an investigation by The Economist, "The report itself gave a confusing impression of the number of tweets that celebrated Ms Cox’s murder": "Hope Not Hate’s mistake is to take xenophobic Brexit-related tweets (which are plentiful, though a tiny fraction of the whole) and add them to tweets celebrating the murder of an MP (which as far as we can establish were very rare) to make a single tally of hatred.
 It then compounds the error by focusing on Ms Cox in the report’s headline and the initial press release."
 A corrected version of the release was subsequently sent to all other media for the report's official launch, and the original article was withdrawn.

 In December 2016, the British politician Nigel Farage accused the group of being "extremists" who "masquerade as being lovely and peaceful but actually pursue violent and very undemocratic means", after Jo Cox's widower husband Brendan Cox had chosen Hope not Hate as one of three beneficiaries of her memorial fund.
 The group responded by setting up a crowdfunded appeal for a legal fund to sue Farage over the remarks.
 Hope Not Hate proceeded to issue a claim against Farage for libel.
 In November 2017, shortly before the libel case came to court, it was settled as Farage agreed to withdraw his comments.

 In August 2019, Assistant Editor of the Daily Telegraph Philip Johnston criticised the group for not doing enough to acknowledge that the United Kingdom was "among the least racist, least extreme and most inclusive [countries] in the world".

+During the 2024 United Kingdom riots, Nick Lowles tweeted that reports were coming that acid was being thrown at a Muslim woman in the streets of Middlesbrough.
+Lowles later apologised after Cleveland Police confirmed no such incident had been recorded.
+Conservative MP Neil O'Brien called Lowles' behaviour "incredibly irresponsible".